sigurdga/maps/README.md

 just wanted to see how far I could get on my own.
 And then I saw this Ubuntu application showdown a bit late.

-This application uses Mapquest for search and directions search, the open API using Openstreetmap data and not requiring an API key.
+This application uses Mapquest for search and directions search, the open API using Openstreetmap data.
 Maps are standard tiles from Openstreetmap.
 I'm a mapper myself, and I think there is room for an application like this.

 It will also show GPX tracks if you drag them to the Ubuntu launcher or to an open program.